Fatty Liver: Foods to Avoid or Stop Eating

 Why should you avoid fried foods with fatty liver?

-If you don’t want to eliminate oil completely when cooking (like I did), you can use tiny amounts.
+If you don’t want to completely eliminate oil when cooking (like I did), you can use tiny amounts.
 Less than any recommendation in any regular recipe and less than what you used to add.

 For example, use spraying oil and spray twice on your portion of vegetables if you really have to.